-Carolina Hemlock is considered safe and not toxic for cats, according to the American Society for the Prevention of Cruelty to Animals (ASPCA) Poison Control Center.
-There’s no need to worry if your feline buddy likes to nibble on this plant.
+Carolina Hemlock is, in fact, regarded as safe and non-toxic for cats, as substantiated by authoritative entities such as the American Society for the Prevention of Cruelty to Animals (ASPCA) Poison Control Center, alleviating concerns for owners whose cats may take a fancy to this plant.

 Can Cats Eat Carolina Hemlock?